OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ```
 Source: Apple Developer Documentation<sup>[1]</sup>.

-The following table summarises the global ATS exceptions.
+The following table summarizes the global ATS exceptions.
 For more information about these exceptions, please refer to Table 2 in reference [1].

 |  Key | Description |
 | -----| ------------|